BigQuery Connector¶

 Note: the maximum allowed frequency is 5 minutes.

-The final screen of the modal shows you the interpreted schema of the table, which you can change as needed.
+The final screen of the modal shows you the interpreted schema of the table, which you can edit as needed.
 You can also modify what the Data Source in Tinybird will be called by changing the name at the top (see Mark 1 below).
 To finish, click Create Data Source (see Mark 2 below).

-Loading a BigQuery table in the CLI¶
+Load a BigQuery table in the CLI

-Authenticate your CLI, and switch to the desired Workspace.
+Authenticate your CLI and switch to the desired Workspace.
 Then run:

 tb connection create bigquery